The Craig Charles Funk and Soul Show: The Fantasy Funk Band

 In 2010, the band's performances included Glastonbury, the Big Chill and Bingley festivals.
 In September 2010, Mick Talbot of The Style Council (Rhodes piano) joined the band and Leigh Gracie of Speedometer (guitar) replaced Eddie Roberts.
 In February 2012, the band came together again at the Maida Vale Studios, to rehearse and record an album in celebration of BBC 6 Music's 10th anniversary.
 Guest singers included The Magic Numbers, Lisa Stansfield, Omar, John Turrell, Jasmine Kara, Beverley Knight and Pat Kane of Hue and Cry.
-At Christmas, they played a concert at The Spiegeltent, Bristol.
+At Christmas, they played a concert at The Spiegeltent in Bristol.

-The line-up for 2013 consisted of Mick Talbot (Hammond and Fender Rhodes), Snowboy (Percussion), Mark Van der Gucht (Guitar), Atholl Ransome (Saxophone and Flute) and Jim Corry (Tenor Saxophone) and Malcolm Strachan (Trumpet) of The Haggis Horns, Ernie McKone (Bass), Mike Bandoni (Drums), John Turrell (vocals) and Ria Currie (vocals).
+The line-up for 2013 consisted of Mick Talbot (Hammond and Fender Rhodes), Snowboy (percussion), Mark Van der Gucht (guitar), Atholl Ransome (saxophone and flute), Jim Corry (tenor saxophone) and Malcolm Strachan (trumpet) of The Haggis Horns, Ernie McKone (bass), Mike Bandoni (drums), John Turrell (vocals), and Ria Currie (vocals).
 They played a variety of live events during the summer, including the Mostly Jazz, Funk & Soul festival, Craig Charles' Fantasy Weekender, and the BBC's Last Night 'Proms in the Park', with further appearances planned for 2014.

 The Craig Charles Funk & Soul Club

-Since 2008, Charles has continuously toured The Craig Charles Funk and Soul Club, performing live DJ sets at nightclubs, festivals and special events throughout the UK, and beyond.
+Since 2008, Charles has continuously toured The Craig Charles Funk and Soul Club, performing live DJ sets at nightclubs, festivals and special events throughout the UK and beyond.

 Charles plays a mixture of well-known, classic funk and soul tracks, usually covered and remixed by current leading bands and DJs, along with the latest new danceable songs.

 Residencies have included Band on the Wall in Manchester, The Wardrobe and The Elbow Room in Leeds, Bloomsbury Bowling Lanes and Brixton Jamm in London, and The Lanes and Motion in Bristol.